bloxstreet/support/guides/training-guide.md

 **Trainer:** *You must utilize understandable grammar in this test.
 I will determine if your grammar is understandable or not.*

 **Trainer:** *Before we begin, I will show you how to make a coffee.
-Please pay attention, and avoid going AFK, as the information is for your success.*
+Please pay attention, and avoid going AFK, as the information is vital for your success.*

 **Trainer:** *Firstly, click on the mug.
 When you have the mug, put in the type of coffee the guest told you to make.
 I’ll show you an example, please watch closely.*